cypress-io/circleci-orb/jobs.md

 **`group`**

-> Test group name when recording on the dashboard
+> Test group name when recording on the dashboard.
+Requires `record: true`

 type: string